ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 #### Eclipse and Make

 Eclipse project export uses a generated Makefile for building.
 If `mbed compile -t <toolchain> -m <target>` works, then Mbed `export -i make_<toolchain> -m <target>` will also work.
-You can find more information about adding and configuring targets [here](/docs/v5.6/reference/arm-mbed-os-porting-guide.html#adding-and-configuring-targets).
+You can find more information about [adding and configuring targets](/docs/v5.6/reference/contributing-target.html).

 #### GNU Arm Eclipse managed projects